denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^61]: Engelbart, Human Intellect Augmentation Techniques, 50-51.
-I have reproduced the text verbatim, preserving the line breaks, because formatting is an important part of the reported experience.
+I have reproduced the text verbatim, preserving the line breaks, because formatting is an integral part of the reported experience.

 [^62]: Engelbart and English, “Research Center,” 396.